WHat We Do

 Why We Do What We Do

 The problems that young people experience in their day-to-day lives are the consequence of profound social disconnection from self and others.
-Projects that emerge from Ed Factory programs demonstrate that when teachers learn to understand race, social class, gender, and sexuality stereotypes as symptoms of disconnection, they are better equipped to design equitable learning processes that promote social engagement and understanding.
+Projects that emerge from Ed Factory programs demonstrate that when people learn to understand race, social class, gender, religion, and sexuality stereotypes as symptoms of disconnection, they're better equipped to design equitable learning spaces that promote engagement and understanding.

 Our Unique Approach